Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Landscape of the Marginalized Loss

 For a well-chosen regularization parameter $\eta$, the addition of $R$ replaces the manifold of minimizers with two single points, lying close to the vertices of the hyperbola $(\starw - w_2 w_1)^2 = 0$.
 Intuitively, this is due to the quadratic penalty ``locally coercifying'' the loss.
 Along each level set of $\calL$, the quadratic $R$ is minimized when $w_2^2 = w_1^2$.
 Consequently, the global minimizers of $\calL_R$ lie close to the intersection between $\argmin \calL$ and the constraint set $w_2^2 - w_1^2 = 0$, subject to some additional shrinkage depending on the regularization strength $\eta^2$.

-We now prove equivalents of these properties that generalize from the one-dimensional setting in the next theorem.
-Recall the convention that $\nabla_{\weight_\ell} \calL$ and $\nabla_{\weight_\ell} R$ are themselves diagonal matrices, with the entries of the gradient vector as diagonal elements.
+In the next theorem, we prove equivalents of these properties that generalize from the one-dimensional setting.